 chkdsk C: /f

 - This will scan your C drive.
-For other disks, just replace the C with their alphabet.
+For other disks, just replace the ‘C‘ with their corresponding letter.

 - Open the Word file after the scan is complete.

-Environment variables are certain values that are an important aspect to run any program.
-These variables store data that is used by these programs and decide how a process will work on your operating system.
-They are also responsible for locating the place where temporary files will be stored.
+Environment variables are specific values that play an important role in running any program.
+These variables store data used by these programs and determine how a process operates on your operating system.
+They are also responsible for locating the storage location for temporary files.

-Therefore, if there’s something wrong with the environment variables, the doc files will neither open nor get saved.
-In this case, you should add a new environment variable, and here’s how to do that:
+Therefore, if there is something wrong with the environment variables, the document files will neither open nor save.
+In this case, you should add a new environment variable, and here is how to do that:

-- Open Run by pressing down the Win + R keys at the same time.
+- Open ‘Run‘ by pressing the ‘Win‘ + ‘R‘ keys simultaneously.

 - Click OK after typing: sysdm.cpl